About the UAMS College of Medicine Parents Club

 Medical school takes a financial, mental, and emotional toll – from the monetary investment to the hours of studying, the anxiety over exams, and the residency match.
 The College of Medicine Parents Club for the University of Arkansas for Medical Sciences was created in an effort to alleviate some of these hardships through scholarships, expense reimbursements, educational resources, social events, and other activities to improve the student’s medical school experience.

 Formed in 1976, the Parents Club mission is to improve the quality of life for all UAMS medical students.

 The College of Medicine Parents Club for the University of Arkansas for Medical Sciences supports the UAMS students in the following ways:

 Travel reimbursement funds are available to students for presenting student research at regional or national scientific meetings or attending conferences and events.

-So far in 2019-2020, we have already awarded several travel awards.
-Speaker funds have been awarded to Cole Howie, Jordan Spencer, and Scarlett Acklin.
-We have awarded attending funds to Allison Schneider, Annika Tabassum, and Taylor Freeman.
+In 2019-2020, we awarded three (3) travel awards.
+Three (3) speaker funds were awarded to Cole Howie, Jordan Spencer, and Scarlett Acklin.
+We also awarded three (3) attending funds to Allison Schneider, Annika Tabassum, and Taylor Freeman.